Adobe stock forecast for 2026: targets of 420–550 USD and fundamental valuation of ADBE

 Expert forecasts for Adobe Inc.’s stock

-• Barchart: 23 of 36 analysts rated Adobe shares as Strong Buy, 2 as Moderate Buy, 9 as Hold, and 2 as Strong Sell.
-The top-end forecast is 660 USD, with the lower-end forecast at 280 USD
+• *Barchart*: 21 of 36 analysts rated Adobe shares as Strong Buy, 2 as Moderate Buy, 10 as Hold, and 3 as Strong Sell.
+The upper price target is 660 USD, and the lower bound is 270 USD.

-• Stock Analysis: 4 of 23 experts rated Adobe shares as Strong Buy, 10 as Buy, 8 as Hold, and 1 as Strong Sell.
-The top-end forecast is 590 USD, with the lower-end forecast at 280 USD
+• *Stock Analysis*: 4 of 23 experts rated the shares as Strong Buy, 10 as Buy, 7 as Hold, 1 as Sell, and 1 as Strong Sell.
+The upper price target is 540 USD, and the lower bound is 280 USD.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future